-- (1) Share-based Awards were made under the Purchase Plan (as defined hereinafter) and the PSU Plan (as defined hereinabove).
-The Corporation granted PSUs pursuant to the PSU Plan during the fiscal year ended March 31, 2015.
-Value of Share-based Awards represents the Corporation's contribution under the Purchase Plan and the PSU grant date value on August 15, 2014.
-The PSU grant date value is equal to the number of PSUs granted multiplied by the weighted average trading price during the five trading days preceding the grant date of the Common Shares (\$11.34).
-These amounts do not reflect the current value of the PSUs or the value, if any, that may be received when the PSUs are vested. - (2) Value of options is theoretical-expected values calculated at the date of grant using the binomial lattice model assuming a 4.5 year expected life, expected volatility of 40% based on the Corporation history, expected forfeiture not exceeding 4.8%, no expected dividend distribution and a compounded risk-free rate of 1.7%. - (3) These amounts represent annual bonuses as more fully described under the heading "Compensation Discussion and Analysis-Annual Incentive Compensation" elsewhere in this Circular. - (4) All other compensation includes other benefits related to car usage or allowance and others.
-In fiscal 2014, it also included a special remuneration, following the APPH acquisition and the Boeing Contract. - (5) Mr. Michael Meshay joined the Corporation on February 3, 2014 as Managing Director, immediately following the acquisition of APPH by the Corporation.
+(1) Share-based Awards were made under the Purchase Plan (as defined hereinafter) and the PSU Plan (as defined hereinabove).
+The Corporation granted PSUs pursuant to the PSU Plan during the fiscal years ended March 31, 2015 and March 31, 2016.
+Value of Share-based Awards represents the Corporation's contribution under the Purchase Plan and the PSU grant date value on August 15, 2014 for the fiscal year ended March 31, 2015 and on June 15, 2015 for the fiscal year ended March 31, 2016.
+The PSU grant date value is equal to the number of PSUs granted multiplied by the VWAP during the five trading days preceding the grant date of the Common Shares (FY 2015: \$11.34; FY 2016: \$10.68).
+These amounts do not reflect the current value of the PSUs or the value, if any, that may be received when the PSUs are vested.

+(2) Value of options is theoretical-expected values calculated at the date of grant using the binomial lattice model assuming a 4.5 year expected life, expected volatility of 40% based on the Cor poration history, expected forfeiture, no expected dividend distribution and a compounded risk-free rate of 0.5%.

+(3) These amounts represent annual bonuses as more fully described under the heading "Compensation Discussion and Analysis-Annual Incentive Compensation" elsewhere in this Circular.

+(4) All other compensation includes other benefits related to car usage or allowance, tax equalization payments and others.
+It also includes special remuneration, following the APPH acquisition and the Boeing Contract.

+(5) Mr. Michael Meshay joined the Corporation on February 3, 2014 as Managing Director, immediately following the acquisition of APPH by the Corporation.
 Previously, Mr. Michael Meshay worked for the Corporation up to July 16, 2012, as Vice-President and General Manager of the Industrial Division sold in fiscal 2013 to Precision Casparts Corporation ("PCC").